NERV-22/Single-Cycle-Processor/README.md

 Lab5.csv — instruction memory contents

 ## How to simulate
-Open in ModelSim/Questa, compile Lab5.sv, then run Lab5_TB.
+Open in ModelSim, compile Lab5.sv, then run Lab5_TB.
 Testbench loads instructions from Lab5.csv and prints PC, OPCODE, ALU output, and the working register each cycle to the waveform shown below.
+Do not change and leave Lab5.csv as is.

 ## Waveform
 <img width="935" height="561" alt="image" src="https://github.com/user-attachments/assets/4d4e9e07-8541-4796-8fd9-af488c60eed9" />